ashander/ftprime/devel/algorithm-notes.md

 2. The set of intervals on which individual $a$ is a child must be disjoint, for every $a$.
 3. The set of intervals on which individual $a$ is a parent must be disjoint, for every $a$.
 4. All records with the same parent must occur at the same time.
+5. The samples must be numbered 0,...,n-1, and the smallest non-sampled label must be an internal node.

 The first two disallow time travel and multiple inheritance;
-the third is an algorithmic requirement; and the fourth implies that we measure branch lengths in clock time (and hence get ultrametric trees).
+the third and fifth are algorithmic requirements; and the fourth implies that we measure branch lengths in clock time (and hence get ultrametric trees).